seandev0601/100DaysOfSwiftUI/03-Project02-GuessTheFlag/README.md

     1. When you tap a flag, make it spin around 360 degrees on the Y axis.
     2. Make the other two buttons fade out to 25% opacity.
     3. Add a third effect of your choosing to the two flags the user didn’t choose – maybe make them scale down?
 Or flip in a different direction?
 Experiment! (change **blur**)

+- Day 75 Fixing Guess the Flag

+SwiftUI’s default behavior is to read out the **image names** as their **VoiceOver label**, which means anyone using VoiceOver can just move over our three flags to have the system announce which one is correct.

+To fix this we need to **add text descriptions** for **each of our flags.**

+  - accessibilityLabel()

 ## **My Note**